Kordyjan/bevy_sorting/README.md

 }
 ```

 You don't need to specify system sets or chain systems.
 Everything will be executed in the intuitive order, with parallelization.
-First `finish_quests`, then `count_xp`, later both `update_stats` and `run_levelup_animation` in parallel; `update_equipment` can be run anytime after the end of `finish_quests`, possibly in parrallel with other systems.
+First, `finish_quests`, then `count_xp` and later both `update_stats` and `run_levelup_animation` in parallel; `update_equipment` can be run anytime after the end of `finish_quests`, possibly in parallel with other systems.

 # Want to know more?

 ## What problem does it solve?

 Bevy encourages writing small, highly modular systems.
 They are easier to run in parallel and make code easier to maintain.
 However, there is a drawback.
 Without careful grouping, those systems can be executed in unpredictable order.
 In the best-case scenario, this would lead to annoying one-frame-off event handling; in the worst-case scenario, runtime panics would occur because of the wrong order of resource initialization.
-Overconstraining things by manually ordering everything is not only error-prone but also can lead to decreased performance, due to lack of parallel execution of systems.
+Overconstraining things by manually ordering everything is not only error-prone but also can lead to decreased performance due to the lack of parallel execution of systems.
 This library solves the problem by letting Bevy infer the data flow in systems and specify explicit and verbose constraints that allow the engine to execute systems in predictable order while still maximizing parallelism.

 ## Isn't it against Bevy's philosophy?